 But in my recovery, I chose to step away from actively running that business.
 Although I’m not completely engaged in that business, it’s still running in the background.
 Thank God for residual income.
 But now it’s time for a new business.
 So now I have that same “why” driving my goals behind my blogging business.

-Make a plan
+Make a Plan

 We have all heard about SMART goals.
 Well SMART is the acronym behind the different features of your goal.
 Since you need clarity in making a goal, these features break it down.
 SMART stands for the Specific, Measurable, Achievable, Realistic, and Timely parts of your goal.

 A specific goal means you want clarity.
-It should be well defined.
+It should be well-defined.
 What exactly do you hope to achieve?
 Measurable means you’ve got to have some way to measure your progress.
 For example, if I want to lose weight, I will eat 1200 calories daily and exercise 4 times a week in order to lose 1 pound weekly.

 Your goal must be achievable.
 For instance, if I want to lose 50 pounds in 1 month, that’s not achievable.
 But 1-2 pounds weekly for 6 months is more realistic, which is what R stands for.

 First, W stands for your wish or your goal.
 O means, what is the best outcome?
-The next O means consider your potential obstacles.
+The next O means to consider your potential obstacles.
 Finally, P stands for your if/then plan.

 I like this because you’re factoring in potential obstacles and coming up with a backup if one factor doesn’t work.
-For instance if I plan to go for a walk 4 times a week, what should I do if it’s raining outside?
+For instance, if I plan to go for a walk 4 times a week, what should I do if it’s raining outside?
 What is the backup plan?

-Bible verses about faith and perseverance
+Bible Verses about Faith and Perseverance

 It wouldn’t be a blog post on One Exceptional Life if I didn’t include some scripture to back everything up.
 So here are some great Bible verses about faith and perseverance.
 The Lord knows we will face challenges in our lives.